petrstepanov/petrstepanov.github.io/static/petr-stepanov-vita.md

 ---------

-### Bowling Green State University (BGSU) • OH, USA
+### Bowling Green State University (BGSU) • OH, United States

 📅 Aug 2014 - May 2020

 Ph.D. in Photochemical Sciences • GPA 3.423.
-Novel developments in positron annihilation spectroscopy techniques—from experimental setups to advanced processing software.
-[View manuscript](https://petrstepanov.com/static/petr-stepanov-dissertation-latest.pdf).
+[Dissertation](https://petrstepanov.com/static/petr-stepanov-dissertation-latest.pdf): Novel developments in positron spectroscopy (PAS).
 * Assembled and utilized two spectrometers: positron lifetime and Doppler.
 Spectrometers are built from ORTEC and Canberra (Mirion) fast electronic units and utilize High-Purity Germanium Detectors (HPGe) and scintillation-based detector systems.
 * Developed open-source software (C++, CERN ROOT) for a novel interpretation of the experimental spectra.
 * Defined and resolved kinetic equations of reactions of positron and positronium atoms (Ps) in solids and liquids and nano-powders (Wolfram Mathematica).
 Equation parameters are implemented in the fitting model of experimental spectra (RooFit).